pietrobiroli/maternalDepression/README.md

 ### FOR REPLICATION:

 2. THP_analysis.do --  This file takes the clean data (from THP_cleandata.do) and runs the analysis for the paper.
-NB: The code can take several days to run to reproduce all the tables in the paper because of the randomization inference and stepdown procedures.
+NB: The code can take several days to run to reproduce all the tables in the paper because of the randomization inference and stepdown procedures. p-values in Tables 2-4-6-9 and confidence interval in Figure 2 do not fully replicate beacuse of inherent randomness in both randcmd and the stepdown procedure.

     * This file will use the following inputs
         * /dataClean/THP_clean.dta